corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

   }
 }

-// Define all fields in this class that your relying party server expects during the initial sign up and sign in call
+// Define all fields in this class that your relying party server expects during the initial sign up and login call
-// At most this must contain some kind of user identifier (e.g. an email address). class Request {
+// At most, this must contain some kind of user identifier (e.g. an email address). class Request {
   const Request({required this.email});